Mary-Usagi/accidental-item-deletion-preventer/README.md

 Not anymore!

-### This modules adds a confirmation dialogue before deleting stuff
+### This module adds a confirmation dialogue before deleting stuff
 * When you click on `Delete Item` or `Delete Effect` from the character sheet, a confirmation dialogue will appear before deleting the item.
 * For a quantity of more than one for an item, you can decide how many you want to delete.
 * Can be enabled/disabled from the settings.